How to Develop Your Sense of Self During Travel

 Travel isn’t always easy – but neither is self-growth.

 To do either, you need to open yourself to change, expect the unexpected and embrace your explorations as a learning experience.
 Some of the most incredible moments on your adventure will come when you least expect it and when you're not looking for them.
-Be brave enough to be open to new opportunities, as the potential within them can be endless.
+Be brave enough to be open to new opportunities and to show self-expression, as the potential within them can be endless.

 With an open mind and a strong sense of selfhood, the world is yours to discover.